Dr. James Kneale

 I contributed written and verbal evidence on histories and geographies of drinking to the Parliamentary Health Select Committee in 2009.
 The Committee used a good deal of this material in its First Report, January 2010, which is publicly available.

 In terms of press interest, I've contributed to stories on drinking on TV (BBC Breakfast News) and radio programmes (‘Night Waves’, Radio 3; ‘The Long View’, Radio 4; BBC local radio), and in print (the Times - £, Time Out, etc).
+Most recently I contributed to a BBC News Magazine film on the Temperance Hospital on Hampstead Road.
 I was also invited to contribute to the Bulletin of the Atomic Scientists in 2001.

 I have also established a relationship with food artists/architects Bompas & Parr, having helped provide material for their ‘Alcoholic Architecture’ (a walk-in gin & tonic) and ‘Architectural Punchbowl’ projects.
 Times Online interviewed me about the former when it launched in April 2009.

-Various publics have encountered my work in other ways: a UCL Lunchtime Lecture, ‘Those that don't drink, don't die so fast’ (27 Nov 2012), on temperance and insurance, which can be seen here; through two Bright Club appearances; and through a day of public talks held to coincide with the British Library’s exhibition on science fiction, Out of This World.
+Various publics have encountered my work in other ways: a UCL Lunchtime Lecture, ‘Those that don't drink, don't die so fast’ (27 Nov 2012), on temperance and insurance, which can be seen here; through three Bright Club appearances, one at Kew Gardens, and one History Showoff; and through a day of public talks held to coincide with the British Library’s exhibition on science fiction, Out of This World.
+I have also participated in a Café Culture discussion with author Toby Litt and others from UCL SELCS (2015), a panel quiz at the Grant Museum of Zoology (2014) and a public talk at the Petrie Museum (2014).

 Finally, the collection Lost In Space is listed in the Science Fiction Studies journal’s Chronological Bibliography of Science Fiction Criticism, “critical materials on SF that the editors of SFS deem to be important, influential, or historically noteworthy”.